These bite-size baked pumpkin donut holes are light and fluffy and coated in cinnamon sugar! They’re the perfect fall snack or quick dessert.

 - 1½ cup sugar

-- Preheat oven to 375° F. Grease mini cupcake tin.
+- Preheat oven to 375° F. Grease mini muffin tin.
 Set aside.

 - Whisk flour, brown sugar, baking powder, salt, and pumpkin pie spice together in medium bowl.
 Set aside.